 The Delegate Support Fund committee awarded US$16,088 to intergroups and service boards throughout the world to bring delegates to WSBC.
 Thanks to the support of the region boards, who funded delegates with their region funds, there is US$8,810 left in the fund as seed money to build on for next year.
 This level of cooperation shows that together we can achieve a goal that serves all of OA.

 Money is available to help translate OA literature into other languages.
 More literature means more meetings and a growing Fellowship.
 Help OA grow in your language.
 Complete the Translation Assistance Fund application and send it to the WSO.
 You can download the application from the Literature Translations page found via oa.org/site-map.
 To receive funds, recipients will need to create a PayPal account.

 To learn more about OA’s translation policies, see Guidelines for Translation of OA Literature and Materials on the Groups/Service Bodies “Guidelines” page.

-To make a designated contribution to help carry our message worldwide, visit oa.org/contribute and select “Translation Fund” in the designation menu.
+To contribute, visit oa.org/contribute and select “Translation Fund” in the designation drop-down menu.